About the STOP Grant

-The BJA offers three-year grants to states, units of local government, Indian tribes, public agencies, and nonprofit entities that include private schools to improve security within and on K-12 school grounds through evidence-based school safety strategies and initiatives.
+The BJA offers three-year grants to states, units of local government, tribal government, public agencies, and nonprofit entities that include private schools to improve security within and on K-12 school grounds through evidence-based school safety strategies and initiatives.
 These grant-funded projects can include:

 - Training school staff and educating students on preventing violence against others and themselves including specialized training in responding to mental health crises.